George W. Cole

 George W. Cole (March 26, 1827 – December 9, 1875) was an officer in the Union Army during the American Civil War.
-His wartime commands included the 2nd United States Colored Cavalry, and he attained the rank of major general by brevet.
+His wartime commands included the 2nd United States Colored Cavalry Regiment, and he attained the rank of major general by brevet.
 In 1867 Cole was accused of murder after he killed L. Harris Hiscock, a member of the New York State Assembly.
 Cole accused Hiscock of an affair with Mrs. Cole; his first trial ended with a hung jury, and he was acquitted at the second on the grounds of "momentary insanity".

 Early life

 Cole was born in Lodi, New York on March 26, 1827., the son of David Cole and Rachel Townsend (a descendant of early settlers John Townsend and Thomas Cornell).
 Among his siblings was Cornelius Cole, who served as a United States senator from California.
 He attended Wesleyan University, and left after three years to begin the study of medicine.
 Cole received his medical degree from Geneva Medical College, now known as State University of New York Upstate Medical University in 1850, and practiced medicine, owned a drug store, and operated a farm.
 In 1853 he married Mary Barto; their children include daughters Fanny and Alice.
 In 1857 he moved to Syracuse, where he became a partner in a lumber business, in which he remained active until the outbreak of the American Civil War.